 Usually, the grips on a mountain bike are padded, so you can forego the padded gloves if you want.
 These Bomber Gloves by Fox are one of your premium options to go.

 If you are planning a long trip, you will appreciate the extra comfort the padding offers.
-I would highly suggest you get full-fingered gloves if you are riding in the wilds to protect yourself from injuries.
+I would highly suggest you get full-fingered gloves if you are riding in the wild to protect yourself from injuries.

 Mountain biking footwear is another important thing you need to consider.
 Make sure the footwear you choose is compatible with the kind of pedal system you have.